-Adding Zones via CSV Import
+Adding Shipping Zones via CSV Import

-To ensure you have the correct fields in your file it may be useful to create one Zone and export the file by selecting CSV then export.
-You can either use that document, change one you currently have to fit the same fields or create a new one.
+To ensure you have the correct fields in your file, it may be useful to create one Shipping Zone in ShipperHQ, then export the file by selecting CSV then export.
+You can either use that document, change one you currently have to fit the same fields, or create a new one.

 Including vs. Excluding

-For example, if you set up a Zone for the United States and choose to Exclude Alaska and Hawaii, the Zone will be all States/Regions in the US except for Alaska and Hawaii.
+For example, if you set up a Shipping Zone for the United States and choose to Exclude Alaska and Hawaii, the zone will be all States/Regions in the US except for Alaska and Hawaii.

-Zones can include one or more countries.
+Shipping Zones can include one or more countries.
 If one country is selected you can use the other options discussed below to define a more granular zone.
 Note that if more than one country is selected the options below will not be presented.